integr8ly/integreatly-operator/test-cases/README.md

 ### Automation Jiras

 As new manual test cases are being added, there should also be corresponding automation tasks for them in JIRA.
-Each manual test case for which automation task exist should have `automation_jiras` in its metadata pointing to the automation jira, e.g.:
+Each manual test case for which automation task exist should have `automation` in its metadata pointing to the automation jira, e.g.:

 ```
 ---
-automation_jiras:
+automation:
   - INTLY-7421
 ---